 The key to treating gritty eyes begins with understanding its cause.

-If it’s caused by dry eyes, Dr. Alan B. Schlussel may recommend using artificial tears, which lubricate the eyes to relieve the gritty, itchy feeling.
+If it’s caused by dry eyes, Dr. Veronica and Dr. Alan may recommend using artificial tears, which lubricate the eyes to relieve the gritty, itchy feeling.
 Prescription eye drops may be another option, as they increase the eye’s natural tear production.
 In certain cases, the doctor may prescribe steroids for short-term symptom relief.

 For those with sunburned eyes, eye drops provide relief by moisturizing the eye and soothing the burn with the lubricating formula.
 In more severe cases, anti-inflammatory drops may be prescribed.
 The gritty feeling from the sunburn often fades on its own within a few days.
 If you find that the grittiness and discomfort last for more than 2 days, contact The Dry Eye Center Of NY & NJ immediately.